 Even though it seems almost clichéd to say you should travel or visit the mountains to be free.
 To look at the bigger picture.
 To find yourself.

 Looking down on the world while nestling in a sleeping tent on the top of the Himalayan peaks does add a skyline to the mundane.

 So what do you say?
 Let’s visit some mountains this year.
 Let’s do the clichéd.
 Let’s get out and climb some hills.
 Who knows what we might find.

-Occasionally, you will find crowds of Israelis playing loud music at 1 in the night.
-Your table and chair would disappear from your balcony or would be loaded with dirty plates that some drunk people didn’t care to put in the kitchen.
+Occasionally, you will find crowds of young Israelis playing loud music at 1 in the night.
+Your table and chair would disappear from your balcony or would be loaded with dirty plates some drunk people didn’t care to put in the kitchen.
 You would wake up to almost-naked men sun-basking as if they were in a private garden.